How It Works

-Need science courses for medical school?
-Business or humanities credits for graduate studies?
-OLA’s course offerings are designed to set you up for success by building a strong foundation for further education.
+Need science courses for a health-related graduate program or medical school?
+OLA's course offerings are designed to set you up for success by building a strong foundation for further education and career.

-The OLA offers all the benefits of a Doane education, experienced right where you are.
-Having access to Doane’s top professors means you always have the support you need to succeed.
+OLA offers all the benefits of a Doane education, experienced right where you are.
+Having access to Doane's professors will mean you always have the support you need to succeed.

-OLA provides full courses in condensed, 8-week, terms.
-You learn the same material on a shorter timeline, so you can get it done and move on to your next step.
+OLA provides full courses in condensed 8-week terms.
+You learn the same material on a shorter timeline, so you can complete admission requirements or professional learning credits to meet deadlines.

 Decide when you begin.

-Each eight week course is offered five times a year, so you can learn whenever it works for you.
+Each 8-week course is offered 5 times a year, so you can learn whenever it works for you.

 Start without the hassle.

 There's no application required to enroll in OLA courses.
-Just fill out the registration and payment details, and you’re ready for class.
+Fill out the registration and payment details, and you're ready for class.

 Take your credits with you.

-OLA credits have been accepted at major learning institutions across the country, included top Ivy League schools.
-Wherever you’re headed, OLA can help get you there.
+OLA credits have been accepted at major learning institutions across the country, including top Ivy League schools.
+Wherever you're headed, OLA can help get you there.

 Step 1.
 Check with Your Registrar